| 1 | Ethiopian mountain adder |

 Though poorly researched, this species probably causes gradual body paralysis and laboured breathing.
 Northeastern hill kraits reach 1.4 metres, and inhabit low forests in the foothills of the Himalaya.
 A trail through a national park certainly isn’t out of bounds, and having your way blocked is no joke, as all Bungarus members are more than capable of killing.

 This species is recognisable by a purely black body, and razor thin, extremely faint white bands, which differ from the thicker white bands of other kraits.
-So far, they’re confirmed to reach up to 2400 metres above sea level.
+So far, it’s confirmed to reach up to 2400 metres above sea level.

-This species is believed to inhabit most of Bhutan, but there’s catch, as Bhutan’s mountains are some of the most poorly mapped on Earth.
+This species is believed to inhabit most of Bhutan, but there’s a catch, as Bhutan’s mountains are some of the most poorly mapped on Earth.
 Because of strong Buddhist beliefs among the population, even its highest mountain remains unclimbed – Gangkhar Puensum at 7570 metres.
 In fact, this is the highest unclimbed mountain in the world.

 | 4 | Large-eyed bamboo snake |